blalor/simple-ci/README.md

 simple-ci
 =========

-A single-user continuous integration tool for OS X.
+A single-user continuous integration tool.

 While reading James Grenning's ["Test Driven Development for Embedded C"][embtdd] I noticed a line that said something to the effect of